 8: RADIO – It sounds so last century.
 But once the power goes out, there will be relatively few ways to recharge your iPads, cell phones, tablets, PCs, laptops and other electronic devices.
 That’s why having a portable radio — you know, the transistor kind — is essential.
 Keeping abreast of vital storm warnings, news and other information is critical during an emergency.
 During a storm emergency, the National Oceanic and Atmospheric Administration (NOAA) will broadcast weather and other information on its nationwide network of radio stations.

 7: WATER METER SHUT OFF KEY – Water is gushing out of a burst pipe in the upstairs bathroom!
 A small flood is beginning to build in the kitchen as the water collects with nowhere to go.
+Calling a professional water damage company such as Majestic Flood Damage Restoration immediately after a flood is the best way to mitigate the potential damage a flood might do to your property.
+Find a local restoration company near you.
 Or a leaking toilet is starting to drip into your entry hall.
 Do you know how to turn off the water to your house while waiting for the plumber to come have a look?
 One way to halt the flow before more damage is done is to get yourself to your home’s shut off valve armed with an essential tool called a water shut off key.
 It’s an essential tool that should come with every home, and learn how to use them and where to use them.
 And when heavy rains trigger a flood of water into your basement, you can quickly have 15 inches of flood water covering the floor and damaging almost everything inside.
 Getting the Best battery backup sump pump is one of the most effective solutions to drain the accumulated water from your basement.
 As the backup pump runs on battery, even if there is a power outage, it can still function and handle the situation well.

 6: LIGHTING – If the power goes out, you’ll need to see at night.
 That’s why flashlights and camp lights are essential.
 Some companies even make a combination electricity/light/radio that seems to be handy when the electricity is out.
 These portable units are equipped with a weather radio, detachable flashlight and a charging port that can power small electronics, such as portable cell phones.
 These devices come with a 12-volt rechargeable battery [source: Amazon].
 Candles and dry matches are also essential, just be careful using them.